LabHidro/SW2D-EFDC/README.md

 1 - Install the prerequisites listed in the files 01_INSTALL_CUDA_and_DRIVERS_NVIDIA.txt and 02_EFDC_DEPENDENCIES.txt

-2 - Enter the folder where the SW2D-EFDC.cu file is
+2 - Enter the folder where the SW2D-EFDC.cu file is located

 3 - In the command window of your Linux environment, make the compilation using the command: make